KSDunne/whisper_riding_school/README.md

 ### Manual testing

-#### Responsiveness of features testing
+#### Responsiveness of features tested using Chrome DevTools

- - All features were tested for the intended look on iPhone SE, iPad Mini and Nest Hub Max.
+ - All features were tested for the intended look and responsiveness using Chrome DevTools on iPhone SE, iPad Mini and Nest Hub Max.

- - All features passed responsiveness testing.
+ - All features passed responsiveness testing and looked good on all mentioned devices.

  - See responsive feature testing results in the screenshot below.

  - Most importantly the 'what we offer' box section, the video, the contact form and the map are all fully responsive.

+ - I have confirmed that the form works on the contact page.
+It requires some entries, it will only accept an email in the email box and the submit button works as intended.

 ![Responsive features testing](docs/responsive_testing_features.webp)